JuliaMolSim/Molly.jl/README.md

 ## Plans

 I plan to work on this in my spare time.
+MD could provide a nice use case for Julia - I think a reasonably featured and performant MD program could be written in less than 1,000 lines of code, for instance.
 Contributions are very welcome but bear in mind that I will probably refactor significantly as the package develops.